You’ve agreed on a sale price for your home. Brilliant!

 We don’t need to market your property and cross our fingers that you’ll get an offer, because we’re buying it ourselves with our own cash funds.

-Speed: We can provide a formal cash offer within hours and complete the purchase in as little as 7 days if you need us to.
+We can provide a formal cash offer within hours and complete the purchase in 2-4 weeks on average.
 We can exchange contracts in as little as 48 hours and give you a cash advance to tide you over if you need cash urgently.
+Our fastest ever completion was 7 days (a repossession case).

 Take Control Today